| Peter Upton's |

 I'm sure this is an Italian Edilio Parodi packed item.
 Labeled as C189, this set was just the dribbling cones from the "proper" C189 sold in a bubble pack Note that the pack illustrated only has four cones, whereas the full skills Trainer had five.
 The description on the packet of "Pawns" is a good one, as that is what they resemble.
 Sadly, anyone looking for the rest of a Subbuteo chess set is likely to be disappointed (flick to checkmate?)

 Yes it's another set of balls.
-These were the first set with advertising on them, and frankly, the start of a flood.
-It's worth pointing out that the American price lists from 1982-87 call this set C193, which sounds like a mix up.
-The ball does feature on the front of the Jokari American rule book, so perhaps there is a connection to the NASL.
+These were the first set with advertising on them, and frankly, it was the start of a flood.
+It is worth pointing out that the American price lists from 1982-87 call this set C193, which sounds like a mix up.
+The ball did feature on the front of the Jokari American rule book, so perhaps there is a connection to the NASL.
 The balls survived in the range until 1986.

 C191: Three High Bounce Balls.

 Before you say "oh more balls - boring", these are a bit unusual.
 Instead of the normal hard plastic, they were made of yellow sponge, just like the full-size "indoor" footballs you could buy around the same time.
 Were they any good?
 Well not really.
 They picked up fluff, and seemed to get too much friction from the pitch.
 Also, I managed to bounce one of mine into a glass of cherryade, and it still has the stain to prove it.
-Another new accessory in 1982, and another accessory to fade out around 1986.
+Like the Ariva balls, this set arrived in 1982, but it did not last as long - 1985 being the final catalogue appearance.

 This number doesn't appear in the catalogues, but C192 was on the February 1982 and 1983 price lists, and 61192 was still available in January 1985.
 The booklet shown above is 61192, with that number being quoted on the back cover.
 The front cover shows that these are the Subbuteo Rules and Regulations for the "Federation of International Subbuteo Associations", which was the official Subbuteo Governing body of the time.
 The rules inside were an up-to-date version of the advanced rules as presented in C116, and later in the large combined rule book of the 1970s.
 Here however, the presentation is only semi-professional.
 The booklet had a monochrome glossy card cover, and the interior is just simple typeset, with no illustrations.
 Mind you, the thing only cost 40p.